rememori

 Every memory links to the entities it mentions — a bipartite knowledge graph, built automatically at write time.
 At recall, memories sharing entities with the query get a bonus:

-(cosine + graph) × importance × decay
+(cosine + graph + feedback) × importance × decay

 So when the words don't match but the who does, the right memory still surfaces.
 Entity extraction is pluggable; the built-in heuristic costs zero dependencies and zero API calls.